ruen/gear-admin/site/content/_index.md

   Polkadot and Kusama parachain, that enables developers to deploy their dApps in under 5 minutes in the easiest and most efficient way possible.
 title: Computational Component of Polkadot Network
-blurb:
-  heading: Why Kaldi?
-  text: Kaldi is the coffee store for everyone who believes that great coffee
-    shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-image: /img/home-jumbotron.jpg
 ---